rlewicki/AdvancedSightSupport/README.md

 # Advanced Sight Support
-This is a repository for tracking bug reports and feature requests for Advanced Sight plugin for Unreal Engine 5.
+This is a repository for tracking bug reports, feature requests and general support for Advanced Sight plugin for Unreal Engine 5.